 - Learn homesteading skills on a 1904 ranch, enjoy an eagle’s-eye view, hang out with a monster (gila monster, at least), and burrow in an outdoor play area (weather permitting) at the High Desert Museum.
 This is one of my favorite museums in the Pacific Northwest, with lots of hands-on opportunities for kids to enjoy.
 Head here first, to better understand the region’s fascinating history.

-- Go rolling skating at Cascade Indoor Sports (kids 4 and under free!) which has more than 50,000 feet of indoor activities—great for hot days.
+- Go rolling skating at Cascade Indoor Sports (kids 4 and under free!) which has more than 50,000 feet of indoor activities, which is great for hot days.

 - Visit a 1916 schoolroom at Deschutes Historical Museum.